timlindeberg/tlang/README.md

-# T-tlang.compiler
+# T-lang Compiler
-A tlang.compiler project for the awesome new T-language.
+A compiler project for the awesome new T-language.
 T is an object-oriented language compiled to the JVM which supports C++-like generics.
 The T-tlang.compiler is written in Scala.

 ## Features
 * Classes and inheritence.